Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 ## Known Bugs (on SEUS renewed 1.00)
 - Double doors do not correctly take into account direction of light (for the second door)
-- Same for Anvils, and other rotated textures
+- Same for Anvils, and other rotated textures, such as rails
-- Very smooth surfaces may be too dark when not facing the sun (Partially fixed, but some problems maybe stayed)
+- Very smooth surfaces may be too dark when not facing the sun (mainly fixed, but some problems maybe stayed)
 - Parallax behaves strangely on rotated textures (rails, for example)
-- If parllax self-shadow are on, 3D ores will look weird when lighted from direct sunlight
+- If parallax self-shadow are on, 3D ores will look weird when lighted from direct sunlight (Pretty rare underground)
 - ???